repmanga/CC_progs/README.md

-This is my programms for CC:Tweaked Minecraft mode Hope you might find this useful
+This is my programms for CC:Tweaked Minecraft mode.
+Hope you might find this useful